loranger32/weight_tracker_roda/README.md

 ## Next Features

-- Add useful stats
 - Decide for each batch if you want to loose or gain weight

 ## Known Bugs

-- For an unknown reason (at the moment), if you signup with a "hotmail" email adress, you won't recieve the "confirm your email" email.
+- For an unknown reason (at the moment), if you signup with a "hotmail" email adress, you won't recieve the "confirm your email" email OR you will recieve it hours later.
 Things seems to be OK with an outlook.com email adress.
 I still don't know if it's a hotmail issue, a sendrgrid (configuration) issue or an issue in my own code.

 ## Installation

-- Install Ruby 3.0.2
+- Install Ruby 3.1.0
 - Install Postresql and create a database (and a test database if you want to run the tests)
 - Clone or download the repository
 - `cd` into it.